B1nus/numple/README.md

   return a - b
 ```
 ## Numbers
-Numbers in numlang are interpreted as expressions.
+Numbers in muple are interpreted as expressions.
 Not floats and not integers.
 This means that the famous:
 ```
 if 0.1 + 0.2 = 0.3
   ...
 ```
-Is actually true in numlang.
+Is actually true in numple.
 It understands this statement as `if 1/10 + 1/5 = 3/10` which is in fact true.

 Also note that this boolean expression works as it would in math:
 ```